Sponsor licence application process

-The type of sponsor license you need will depend on the type of staff you need to recruit.
-You can apply for a worker licence if you need longer-term or skilled employees or apply for a temporary worker licence, if you need employees to undertake shorter term, temporary employment.
-You will need to obtain one of these sponsor licences to employ and sponsor non-UK national employees (including both EEA and non-EEA individuals) for specific roles in your organisation.
+If you are an employer looking to sponsor international workers, you will need a sponsor licence.
+The type of sponsor licence you need will depend on the type of staff you need to recruit.
+You can apply for a worker licence if you need longer-term or skilled workers or a temporary worker licence, if you need employees to undertake temporary employment.
+You will need to obtain one of these sponsor licences to employ and sponsor non-UK national employees (including EEA individuals) for specific roles in your organisation.

 A sponsor licence application can be made online through the Home Office sponsorship management system.
 Your organisation will need to meet certain eligibility criteria.
 This includes demonstrating that your organisation is genuine, operating legally, has the correct HR systems in place to manage sponsorship and does not have a history of non-compliance with immigration rules.

-Sponsor licence application fees depends on several factors, including whether the application is made inside or outside of the UK, the size of the company and whether the organisation is a charitable organisation.
-As an example, a small or charitable applicant will be expected to pay £536 per licence, whereas a medium or large applicant will pay £1,476.
-The sponsor licence fees will also depend on whether an applicant opts for a premium or expedited service.
+Sponsor licence application fees depend on several factors, including whether the application is made inside or outside of the UK, the size of the company and whether the organisation is a charitable organisation.
+As an example, a small or charitable applicant will be expected to pay £611 per licence, whereas a medium or large applicant will pay £1,682.
+The sponsor licence fees will also depend on whether an applicant opts for a priority service.

 The size of an organisation can be assessed by referring to the Companies Act definition of a small or charitable business.
 Any organisation that does not fall into these definitions will be considered a medium or large organisation.